NTNU-IHB/Vico/README.md

 #### FMI & SSP support

 Support for FMI 1.0 & 2.0 for co-simulation and SSP 1.0 is provided by the __fmi__ module.
+More specifically this module adds a _SlaveSystem_ that represents a collection of fmus to be simulated together.
+The SlaveSystem requires an instance of the interface _MasterAlgorithm_, which represents an FMI master algorithm.
+A _FixedStepMaster_ is provided by the module.

+Optional distributed execution of fmus is possible by means of [FMU-proxy](https://github.com/NTNU-IHB/FMU-proxy).

 #### Time-series and XY charts